takitakitanana/fuzzmask/README.md

     or

-    - b) **Build the Release Binary**:
+    - b) **Build and Run the Release Binary**:
         ```powershell
         cargo build --release
-        ```

-    - **Run the Release Binary**:
-        ```powershell
         .\target\release\fuzzmask.exe --path C:\Windows\System32\schtasks.exe
         ```

-### Linux
+### Linux / macOS

 1. **Install Rust**:
     Visit the [Rust installation page](https://www.rust-lang.org/tools/install) and follow the instructions to install Rust using `rustup`.

     Using rustup (Recommended):

     ```bash
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

     Follow the prompts to complete the installation.
 Once installed, you may need to restart your terminal or source your profile to make Rust available.

     To verify the installation, run:

     ```bash
     rustc --version